 Bit2Me bug bounty

 At Bit2Me we love hacker culture.
-We ourselves have that mentality and we feel very identified with this way of thinking.
-Proof thereof is the fact that some of us participate in hackathons and CTFs (Capture-The-Flag) sessions, and we are always open to collaborate in the organization of events aligned with that thought.
+We feel very identified with this philosophy that is part of our company's DNA.
+So much so that some of us participate in hackathons and CTFs (Capture-The-Flag) events.
+At Bit2Me, we are always willing to collaborate and organize events aligned with this mindset.

-But we are aware of the frenetic pace that a startup like ours could have (updates, new products, ...) and as human beings, we are also aware that we are not perfect and we could forget something.
+We are aware of the frantic pace that a startup like ours can have (updates, new products, ...).
+As human beings, we are also aware that we are not perfect and we can forget something.

 Program rules

-• You must set the header "X-BUGBOUNTY-HACKER: <your_hacker_name>" when you test so we can identify your requests
+• You must add the header "X-BUGBOUNTY-HACKER: <your_hacker_name>" when performing tests so that we can identify your requests.

-• Do not show any type of illegal behavior when disclosing the vulnerability of Bit2me, such as threats, lawsuits or other type of coercive tactic.
+• Do not display any type of illegal conduct when disclosing the vulnerability to Bit2Me, such as threats, lawsuits, or other types of coercive tactics.

-• Do not exploit the vulnerability in such way that it could exfiltrate sensitive information in public, as well as not obtain benefit from the exploitation of the vulnerability prior to obtain the Bit2me reward.
+• Do not exploit the vulnerability in such a way that it could publicly exfiltrate sensitive information, nor obtain benefit from the exploitation of the vulnerability prior to obtaining the reward from Bit2Me.

-• Do not perpetrate data destruction or interruption of Bit2me service during the process.
+• Do not perpetrate the destruction of data or interruption of any Bit2Me service in the process.

-• Report only one vulnerability per request, unless you need to chain vulnerabilities to maximize the impact on a vulnerability type.
+• Report only one vulnerability per request, unless it is necessary to chain vulnerabilities to maximize the impact on a type of vulnerability.

-• Do not report a vulnerability caused by an underlying issue that is the same issue for which a reward has been paid under this Program.
+• Do not report a vulnerability caused by an underlying problem that is the same as a problem for which a reward has been paid under this Program.

-• Multiple vulnerabilities caused by an underlying issue will receive a single reward.
+• Several vulnerabilities caused by one underlying problem will receive a single reward.

-• The same reproducible vulnerability in more than 1 service or subdomain will be treated as a single vulnerability.
+• A single vulnerability reproducible in more than 1 service or subdomain will be treated as a single vulnerability.

-• It is not allowed to publish in any Internet media any operation realized successfully during participation in the Bug Bounty program.
-In case of violation of this rule, future applications to this member will be denied and his/her pending reward payments will be suspended.
+• Publication on any Internet medium of any successfully carried out exploitation during participation in the Bug Bounty program is not allowed.
+In case of violation of this rule, future requests to that member will be denied, and their pending reward payments will be suspended.

 Vulnerabilities already reported

-A normal question that you can ask yourself, and with good reason, is: How can I be sure that Bit2Me will be sincere in rejecting the vulnerability justifying that the vulnerability has already been reported?
+A normal question you might ask yourself, and rightly so, is: How can I be sure that Bit2Me will be honest in rejecting the vulnerability by justifying that the vulnerability was already reported?

-As one of the famous lemmas in the cryptocurrency world says: "Don’t trust, Verify!"
+As one of the famous slogans of the cryptocurrency world says: “Don’t trust, Verify!"

-As you know we love to innovate, and we love cryptocurrency technology.
-With this in mind, and to set an example with the values and advantages that Blockchain technology brings, all reported and accepted vulnerabilities will be published on the Blockchain.
+As you know, we love to innovate, and we love blockchain technology.
+With this in mind, and to set an example with the values and advantages that Blockchain technology brings, every reported and accepted vulnerability will be published on the Blockchain.

 How will we do it?
-Cryptography to power!
+Cryptography to the power!

-Once a vulnerability has been reported and accepted, before even being solved by our team, we will do the following:
+Once a vulnerability is reported and accepted, even before it is resolved by our team, we will do the following:

-1. We will take all the information about the vulnerability and create a report in PDF format.
+1. We will take all the vulnerability information and create a report in PDF format.

-2. From recently created PDF report we will generate a fingerprint (hash checksum).
+2. From the newly created PDF report, we will generate a digital fingerprint (hash checksum).

-3. We will submit a transaction to the Ethereum blockchain including in it the generated hash of the document.
+3. We will issue a transaction to the Ethereum blockchain, including the generated hash of the document in it.

-This transaction will remain transparent and immutable on the network forever, totally impossible to alter and reflected at the exact moment it was created.
+This transaction will remain transparent and immutable on the network forever, being totally impossible to alter, and reflecting the exact moment it was created.

 What does this mean?

-If that hash existed at that moment, it means that the document and all information in it, would also exist.
+If that hash existed at that time, it means that the document, and with it the information it contains, also existed.

-If someone later reports a similar vulnerability to us, we will provide you with the PDF report, and the transaction.
+If, subsequently, someone reports a similar vulnerability to us, we will provide them with the PDF report and the transaction.

-With the report you will be able to generate the fingerprint yourself and verify that this hash has already been registered in the past, thanks to the Ethereum transaction provided, where you can see the exact date of it.
+With the report, they will be able to generate the digital fingerprint themselves and verify that the hash was already registered in the past, thanks to the provided Ethereum transaction, where they can see the exact date of it.

-We have limited the area of action to search for vulnerabilities to the following domains / subdomains:
+We have limited the area of action for finding vulnerabilities to the following domains / subdomains:

 • bit2me.com